Last Updated: Monday, 15 January 2018 09:17

 - satisfy the admission requirements of the institution at which the award is to be undertaken (this may mean that the award will be withdrawn if the recipient cannot satisfy the institution's admission requirements.)

 You are NOT eligible if you are:

 - married, engaged to, or are a de facto of a person who holds, or is eligible to hold, Australian or New Zealand citizenship or permanent residency, at any part of the application, selection or mobilisation phases;

 - current serving military personnel;

-- applying for another long term Australia Award without having resided outside of Australia for twice the length of the total time that you were in Australia (for example, a previous awardee who has been on an Australia Awards Scholarship in Australia for two years will not be eligible to apply for another Australia Awards Scholarship until they have been home for four years).
+- applying for another long-term Australia Award without having resided outside of Australia for twice the length of the total time that you were in Australia (for example, a previous awardee who has been on an Australia Awards Scholarship in Australia for four years will not be eligible to apply for another Australia Awards Scholarship until they have been home for eight years).

-Detailed information on the Eligibility Criteria can be found in the Scholarships Policy Handbook.
+Detailed information on the Eligibility Criteria can be found in the Scholarship Policy Handbook.

 In addition to the general eligibility criteria, applicants from Nepal must also meet the following country-specific criteria:

-- have either a four year Bachelor’s degree with three years’ relevant work experience; a three year Bachelor’s degree with at least one year Master’s degree with three years’ work experience; or two year Bachelor’s degree with at least a two year Master’s degree with four years’ work experience;
+- have either a four year’s Bachelor’s degree with three year’s relevant work experience; a three year’s Bachelor’s degree with at least one year Master’s degree with three year’s work experience; or two year’s Bachelor’s degree with at least two year’s Master’s degree with four year’s work experience;

 - applicants from the public sector who are nominated by the Government of Nepal must have their nominations submitted to the Australian Embassy in Kathmandu by the Nepalese Ministry of Finance;